aslozada/coor2graph/README.md

 The CMake build system requires both make and CMake to be installed, the latter has to be version 3.30.3 or newer.

-Build `coor2graph` with CMake works with the following chain od commands:
+Build `coor2graph` with CMake works with the following chain of commands:

 ```bash
 cmake -B build -DBUILD_STATIC=ON